-Conagra Brands Inc. has authorised Conagra Foods RDM, Inc. to collect the amount of royalty on its behalf.
+^{}Conagra Foods RDM, Inc. has authorised Conagra Brands Inc. to collect the amount of royalty on its behalf.

-Remuneration as given above does not include long-term compensated absences benefit accrued, gratuity benefit accrued and insurance premium since the same are computed for all the employees together and the amounts attributable to the key managerial personnel cannot be ascertained separately.
-Exercise of stock options aggregating ₹ 0.13 by one of the key managerial personnel has not been included in the remuneration disclosed.
+^{}Remuneration as given above does not include long-term compensated absences benefit accrued, gratuity benefit accrued and insurance premium since the same are computed for all the employees together and the amounts attributable to the key managerial personnel cannot be ascertained separately.
+Exercise of stock options aggregating ₹ 0.13 by one of the key managerial personnel has not been included in the remuneration disclosed for the previous year.